 As a Classical Languages student at Iowa, you'll enjoy a liberal arts college experience within the rich and stimulating environment of a major research university.
 You'll have opportunities to work closely with the department's faculty members, who are dedicated teachers and researchers.

 In addition to offering a Bachelor of Arts (BA) degree in Classical Languages, the Department of Classics also has strong programs in Greek and Latin.
-The curriculum draws on a wide range of courses about the ancient world, taught in English and offered by the Classics department and by other departments and programs across the university, including the School of Art and Art History, School of Religion, and the Department of History.
+The curriculum draws on a wide range of courses about the ancient world, taught in English and offered by the Classics department and by other departments and programs across the university, including the School of Art, Art History, and Design, School of Religion, and the Department of History.
 The department also offers a BA degree in Ancient Civilization.

 Admission Requirements